 Make sure you are in a well ventilated space, have an air purifier if sharing the space and you are wearing proper safety equipment.
 Something to protect your eyes and your lungs.
 Do it every time.
 The last thing you want is for your art to cause you harm.
 Protect yourself!

 My favourite mask to use for everything I do with pyrography is RZ Mask.
-The M2 model is my favourite because it fits with my top pun or pony tail but they have so many to choose from and in so many different colors...
+The M2 model is the one I started with.
+It fits with my top pun or pony tail but they have an M3 model now which has a three-way strap so you can wear it with any hair style or head shape AND it comes in many different colours!
 They all have activated carbon filters which are replaceable and the mesh mask shell and valves are washable and reusable.
 They are comfortable, breathable and are 99% efficient against particulates down to 0.1 microns in size.

 Choose the right sandpaper

 The type of sandpaper you use will depend on how rough the surface of the wood slice is.
-Start with a coarse grit sandpaper (60-80 grit) and gradually move to a finer grit (120-150 grit) for a smoother finish.
+If it is really rough, start with a coarse grit sandpaper (60-80 grit) and gradually move to a finer grit (120-150 grit, then 320, then 400+) for a smoother finish.

 I love THIS bundle from amazon.
 It comes with a variety if you want to try it out on the wood you have.
 Some woods need more TLC and others come already very smooth.